-In the aftermath of George Floyd’s murder, another well-known activist, Tamika Mallory, gave the “speech of a generation”.
-Then, in spring 2021, she was featured in a Cadillac commercial where Black power symbolism was capitalised and monetised (using ashe from the Yoruba àṣẹ spelt with a dollar sign: A$he).
+In the aftermath of George Floyd’s murder, another well-known activist, Tamika Mallory, gave the “speech of a generation.”
+Then, in spring 2021, she was featured in a Cadillac commercial where Black power symbolism was capitalized and monetized (using ashe from the Yoruba àṣẹ spelled with a dollar sign: A$he).

-Most recently, Assa Traoré (whose brother Adama Traoré died in police custody in 2016) partnered with Louboutin for their #walkamileinmyshoes campaign.
-The aim is to support and raise funds for organisations that fight against racism, discrimination, and justice.
+Most recently, French activist Assa Traoré (whose brother Adama Traoré died in police custody in 2016) partnered with Louboutin for their #walkamileinmyshoes campaign.
+The aim is to support and raise funds for organizations that fight against racism, discrimination, and justice.
 Not to mention Patrisse Cullors (again), partnering with UGG and the Hammer Museum to present “F*ck White Supremacy, Let’s Get Free.”

 Celebrity culture is pervasive and addictive.
 It is infiltrating what are supposed to be righteous causes and turning activists into career activists or actorvists.
 When activism becomes your primary or sole source of income, you’re bound to sell out to sustain your life.
 Netflix, book deals and commercials see the struggle go mainstream but also severely diluted.

 The only money and resources that we can rely on are that of the community.
 We need to reinstate the community and village mentality amongst ourselves and understand that the quest for liberation from each oppressive system for every oppressed people is in the interest of us all.
-It is our duty to contribute in any way we can to the struggle.
-We must create a community system so trustworthy, sound, global and organised that those on the frontline know they have several safety nets, especially if, or when, they lose their 9 to 5.
+It is our duty to contribute to the struggle in any way we can.
+We must create a community system so trustworthy, sound, global, and organized that those on the frontline know they have several safety nets, especially if, or when, they lose their 9 to 5.